ForwardFinancing/forwardfinancing.github.io/_posts/2018-12-20-so-long-and-thanks.md

 I have had a lot of exciting and unique experiences here that I would be hard pressed to find at another company and am going to take the lessons learned here forward (pun absolutely intended) into the future.

+# Acknowledgements
+I would like to thank everyone here at Forward Financing and shoutout a few people for making my time here so very pleasant:

+**Kelvin** - For sound mentorship/guidance and establishing #BestRow

+**Zach** - For solid leadership and nuanced humor (and being the only other person I know to use [Micro](https://micro-editor.github.io/))

+**Scott** - For bringing so much energy into the office everyday

+**Natacha** - For helping me find footing by pair programming extensively when I first started

+**Mike** - For diving deep into seemingly infinitely-nested Hash structs with me

+**Nate** - For the thorough code reviews and red-hot enthusiasm for programming languages

 # **Thanks for reading!**